 How do I know if I should be tested?

 Were you tested the day before?
-If the answer is no, a test is required (until 3x limit reached for those not fully vaccinated (14 days post 2nd dose)or does not provide proof of COVID-19 vaccine).
-If the answer is yes, no test is required.
+If the answer is no, a test is required (until the minimum 2x limit is reached for those fully vaccinated (14 days post 2nd dose).

 Can I opt for weekly PCR testing instead of rapid testing?